Diagnosing neck or back pain — questions to expect from your doctor

 Neck and back pain can be caused by several factors ranging from genetics to lifestyle or injury.
-The more information your physician has about your symptoms and your medical history leading up to the start of your symptoms, the more accurate the diagnosis will be.
+The more information your doctor has about your symptoms and your medical history leading up to the start of your symptoms, the more accurate the diagnosis will be.

 Questions to help determine the cause of your neck or back pain

-Some questions might seem routine, such as, “When did your pain start?” and “Was it gradual or sudden pain?”
-However, these questions serve an important purpose in helping your physician diagnose your condition.
-For example, if you say that your neck pain began gradually and has slowly worsened, your physician might suspect a spine condition.
-If you state that your neck pain appeared yesterday and was extremely painful and stiff, your physician might check you for an illness or disease, such as meningitis.
-Sometimes the seemingly simple questions offer the most important information about your condition.
+Some questions might seem routine, like asking when your pain started and if it was gradual or sudden pain.
+However, these questions serve an important purpose in helping your doctor diagnose your condition.
+For example, if you say that your neck pain began gradually and has slowly worsened, a spine condition may be suspected.

 Physical examination to determine the cause of your neck or back pain

-Most physicians will also conduct a physical examination to determine the cause of your neck or back pain.
+Most doctors will also conduct a physical examination to determine the cause of your neck or back pain.
 This is especially true for patients who only experience radiating pain in the limbs and not local pain in the neck or back.

-If you would like to learn more about the most common spine conditions and the associated symptoms of each condition, please contact our care team at Laser Spine Institute for more information.
-Our goal is to provide you with information about spine conditions and the treatment options available so you can make an informed decision about your spine care needs.
+If you would like to learn about the most common spine conditions and the associated symptoms of each condition, please contact the dedicated team at Laser Spine Institute for more information.
+We can also provide you with a free MRI review* to determine if our procedures would be effective for your condition.
+Our goal is to provide you with information about spine conditions and the treatment options available for your neck or back pain so you can make an informed decision about your spine care needs.